turingschool/md_launch_curriculum/lessons/mod1/introToProgramming.md

 These combinations of binary values can be translated into all kinds of data!

+A common unit of measurement in computing is a **byte**, which is made up of 8 bits.

 To learn more, let's check out this video:

 [![Link to 'How Computers Work' YouTube Video](/images/Mod1/IntroToProgramming/HowComputersWorkYouTube.png)](https://www.youtube.com/watch?v=ewokFOSxabs)